Scotland's Best B&Bs

 If you have any queries, please email us on [email protected]

 Travel is permitted between Scotland and England, Wales, Northern Ireland and the Republic of Ireland.
-There are some restrictions on travel from other countries (see below).

 Please be assured that in line with Scottish Government guidance, our B&Bs have been allowed to re-open for business from 26th April 2021.
 We are implementing all the hygiene and cleaning required to keep guests and B&B owners safe.

 When you book a stay with one of Scotland's Best B&Bs, the owner can inform you about their Covid policy.
 This may include arranging a specific check-in time and breakfast time with you.
 Some of our members are only allowing one household (or extended household) to stay in their establishment at any given time.
 Simply ask your chosen B&B owner if you require more information about their Covid policy prior to your arrival.

 It is mandatory to wear a face covering in shops, banks and other enclosed areas such as museums, indoor tourist attractions, cinemas and places of worship.

 It is also mandatory to wear a face covering inside bars/restaurants when you are not seated (e.g. when entering/leaving the premises or going to the toilet).